What you get

 How it works

-The property skill is primarily deterministic — scripts handle property extraction, template layout, and instance rendering, while AI reasoning handles normalization decisions and label generation.
-70% Deterministic 30% AI ReasoningExtract
+The property skill is primarily deterministic — scripts rebuild the property model fromrender-meta, lay out the template, and render instances, while AI reasoning handles normalization decisions and label generation.

-Coupled axes, container-gated booleans, unified slots, and sibling booleans are consolidated to avoid redundant exhibits.
+Coupled axes, container-gated booleans, unified slots, and sibling booleans are consolidated from the rebuilt model to avoid redundant exhibits — no live extraction walk.

 Import template